Private, In-Home Tutoring in Putnam Valley, New York

-Putnam Valley District Curriculum Used in Our In-Home Tutoring Programs
+Putnam Valley District and Curriculum

 The Putnam Valley Central School District (PVCSD) serves approximately 2,000 students.
 Available within the district is The Children’s Center, a school-aged childcare program located in the elementary and middle schools.
 This program offers parents and guardians before- and after-school care for children from kindergarten to seventh grade, and full-day care is available throughout school vacations.
 The PVCSD provides students with a curriculum that meets all New York State Education Department (NYSED) requirements, in addition to the Common Core State Standards (CCSS).

 We currently cover the following Putnam Valley-area school district: Putnam Valley Central School District.

 Educating Our Parents: Understanding the Putnam Valley District Curriculum